Helbling-Technik/HelMoRo/docs/hardware/bill_of_materials.md

-The bill of materials contains all components of HelMoRo.
+# Bill of Materials

+All components of HelMoRo are listed below the widget.
+The Bill of Materials should be used to order all the parts before starting the assembly process.

 <iframe src="https://helbling1.autodesk360.com/shares/public/SHd38bfQT1fb47330c991becce5c90f0ce5e?mode=embed" width="1024" height="768" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>